The Criterion feels more like a tourist restaurant than a place you would return to.

-Whenever we’re looking for unplanned dinner options, I often find it worthwhile to have a peek at Toptable.
-This time the £20 for two courses and a glass of Prosecco deal at The Criterion caught my eye.
+If you’re trying to book dinner at short notice, it’s often worthwhile having a peek at the deals on websites like Open Table.
+This time the £20 for two courses (+ glass of Prosecco) offer at The Criterion caught my eye.

 We’d been put off eating here after reading some negative reviews but we liked what we saw when they appeared on Masterchef last year.
-The Hog, in particular was keen to give it a try.
-We both agreed that the Toptable offer looked like a very good deal for a Friday night in the centre of town, so off we went!
+The offer looked like great value for a Friday night in town too so we took a chance on the critics being wrong.

-The main courses were huge too!
-The fish pie was deceptively so as the serving dish was far deeper than it appeared.
-The mash was rich, cheesy and buttery and the was plenty of fish throughout.
+Our main courses were huge – the fish pie was deceptively so because the serving dish was far deeper than it looked.
+The mash was rich, cheesy and buttery and there was plenty of fish throughout.
 Victorian sausages was basically bangers and mash (not sure what the Victorians have to do with it).
-It was still a tasty dish though and consisted of three sausages, served with really smooth, luxurious pomme purée.
-Put it this way, it was enough to silence the Hog and leave him unable to contemplate dessert.
-If only I had felt the same…
+Three sausages, served with a splodge of smooth, luxurious pomme purée.
+Put it this way, it was enough to silence us and leave my dining partner unable to contemplate dessert.
+If only I had felt the same.

-I ordered the sticky toffee pudding (well, I am a piggy after all :@).
+I ordered the sticky toffee pudding (well, I am a piggy after all).
 I didn’t need it but it’s one of my favourite desserts so I just couldn’t resist.
 In hindsight though, I wish I hadn’t bothered.
-The pudding arrived and to my disappointment, it was close to room temperature.
+The pudding arrived and to my disappointment it was close to room temperature.
 It was also exceptionally dense, dry and stodgy.
 I ate a couple of bites with the accompanying ice cream and left the rest.
 This piggy hates waste but it just wasn’t pleasant at all.
-What a shame considering how we’d enjoyed the previous courses.
+What a shame considering how we’d enjoyed some of the savoury dishes.

-The Criterion felt more like a destination restaurant rather than a place you would return to.
-Most of the other tables were taking advantage of the Toptable offer and many looked like they were celebrating special occasions.
-And having seen the a la carte prices, who would blame them?
-This is not a critique, merely an observation.
-Where else can you eat at these prices, in these elegant surroundings, singing pianist included?
+The Criterion feels more like a tourist restaurant than a place you would return to.
+As far as I could tell, many of the other tables also seemed to be taking advantage of the cut-price offer.
+Having seen the a la carte prices, who can blame them?

 Set menu £20/£25 for glass of prosecco and 2/3 courses.
 Our bill came to £75 inclusive of service and a bottle of wine.
 Service was polite but it slowed later in the service as the restaurant filled up.